Reputation is entirely optional

 What is reputation?

-Reputation is a rough measurement of how much the community trusts you. it is earned by getting positive feedback (as upvotes) from other community members on comments you post and articles you write that got picked up by our feed.
+Reputation is how we measure much the community trusts you.
+It is earned by getting positive feedback (as upvotes) from other community members on comments you post and articles you write that got picked up by our feed.

 How do I earn reputation points?

 On 24th April 2022 we changed the way we calculated your reputation, the table below explains how we calculate your score currently (and the old scores for reference):

 |A post you wrote is upvoted*||1||10|